lucaslopespj/c-sorting-algorithms/README.md

 $ gcc main.c sorting.c fileHandling.c dateData.c -o program -std=c99 -ansi -pedantic -O2 -lm
 ```

-After it you can run the program.
-In a GNU/Linux terminal you can do:
+After it you can run the program on a GNU/Linux terminal.
+You also need to set the quantity of random numbers to be sorted and its max quantity of digits [1, 7].

+Next line shows you how to sort 500.000 random numbers with max of 7 digits each one:
 ```
-$ ./program
+$ ./program 500000 7
 ```

 ## What does main.c file do?